Arlo and Janis by Jimmy Johnson for October 01, 2021

 22. P1030365

-flushed about 3 years ago
+flushed over 3 years ago

 I suspect that the combined output of all the active volcanoes put out much more toxic gases in one minute than all the combined human output in a year.
 I agree the planet is warming up; but to put it on human activity is more a case of hubris than science.